HL-Resistance/hlresistance-preview/CONTRIBUTING.md

 ## Get started

 First of all, download the [GitAhead client](https://gitahead.github.io/gitahead.com/) and login with your GitHub account.
-A lot of useful links are pinned in the Discord channel or can be found in [#6](https://github.com/HL-Resistance/hlresistance-preview.github.io/issues/6).
+A lot of useful links are pinned in the Discord channel.

 ## GitHub

 ### The initial page
 ![GitHub repo page, with beta features enabled](https://cdn.discordapp.com/attachments/723876866523529276/723878776655577208/unknown.png)

 When you open the GitHub repository, you'll likely see something similar to this.
 Most of it should speak for itself but here a list anyway: